martincangaa/lamp_Co2/README.md

 # lamp_Co2
-An open source minimalist lamp with Co2 Sensor.
+An open source minimalist and intelligent lamp with Co2 Sensor.